learnaddict/smsoh/README.md

 # smsoh
-[Work in Progress] Caddy v2 module for receiving SMS messages over HTTPS using a simple API
+Caddy v2 module for receiving SMS messages over HTTPS using a simple API